mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 # Initialize the MLflow client
 client = mlflow.MlflowClient()

-# Set the URI of your MLflow tracking server
+# Set the URI of your MLflow Tracking Server
 remote_server_uri = "..."  # Replace with your server URI

-# Point MLflow to the remote tracking server
+# Point MLflow to your MLflow Tracking Server
 mlflow.set_tracking_uri(remote_server_uri)

 # Set the experiment name for organizing runs in MLflow